rebelsky/csc207c/_labs/getting-started.md

 *Use a loop to do this computation instead of recursion.*
 Your `main` function should demonstrate the results of calling `memofib(10)`.
 Why is a loop preferable to a recursive approach to computing `fib`?

 ---

+When you are done, submit `ArrayProblems.java` on GradeScope.

+---